Luunoronti/Tools/README.md

 Restart-Service sshd
 ```

-Set user rights for SSHD (not tested)
+Set user rights for SSHD (note you need to change password in script, copy line by line)
 ``` PowerShell
 # Import Carbon
 Import-Module Carbon